 Key Takeaways

-Four structural changes: reduce operating countries by up to 30%, remove up to three management layers, create ~60 smaller R&D teams, and right-size roles after rewiring processes with AI agents.
+Four structural changes: reduce operating countries by up to 30%, remove up to three management layers, create ~60 smaller R&D teams with end-to-end ownership, and right-size roles after AI agent automation of internal processes.

-Five architectural bets: machine-scale Git infrastructure rebuild, full-lifecycle agent orchestration, connected context data model, governance as a core platform service, and one platform across human/agent/autonomous modes.
+Five architectural bets: machine-scale Git infrastructure rebuild, full-lifecycle agent orchestration, connected context data model as API service, governance as a core platform layer, and one platform spanning human/assisted/autonomous modes.

 Hacker News Comment Review